navapbc/labs-decision-support-tool/docs/app/api_spec.md

 ## Endpoint: `POST /chatbot`

 ### Description
 This endpoint accepts a query from a navigator and responds with a generated answer from the chatbot, along with relevant citations.
-Each response includes tracking fields to monitor usage by user, organization, and customer.
+Each response includes auditing fields to monitor usage by user, organization, and customer.

 ---